 Small Car Accessories

 And how about eating in the car?
-You may want to clip some time off of your trip by eating in the car, but that's when the number four special ends up on your seat or Dr. Pepper gets spilled between the cracks in your middle console.
+You may want to clip some time off of your trip by eating in the car, but that's when the Number Four special ends up on your seat as Dr. Pepper spills from the cup holder down between your center console.
 Adding car accessories like an attachable work surface tray (even though it looks like a carhop accessory from the '50s) does wonders to protect your car from food and drink spills.

 Ever since Instagram started taking over our lives, people have been posting pics of themselves drinking coffee and looking out over a ridge from the backseat of their converted van, eager to share their happiness since embracing the #VanLife.

 While van life may be a social media-based pursuit, it does make for some rather comfy road living.
 If you're in the market to convert a Sprinter van into a mobile home for Millennials, fantastic; your social media presence will quadruple.

 But, if you're just looking to add a dash of comfort and bring a slice of home along with you, then you can just add a couple touch-ups.

 If you can spare it, trade out your backseat for a raised wooden platform that you can store stuff under and sleep on top of.
 This allows you to have space to pack and still have place to sleep for free when heading to a national park on your next road trip or camping trip.

 This article was originally published January 23, 2020.

 READ MORE: Texas Road Trips Showing Off 'The Lone Star State' at Its Finest

 Don't miss a story!
 Sign up for daily stories delivered to your inbox.